 - In a small bowl, lightly beat 3 eggs and the cream, and set aside.

 - Using an electric mixer fitted with the paddle attachment, combine flour, baking powder, chile powder, and salt.
-Add butter; mix on low speed until butter is in pea-size pieces, 1 to 2 minutes.
-Add egg-and cream mixture; mix on low speed until just blended.
+Add butter; mix on low speed until the butter is in pea-size pieces, 1 to 2 minutes.
+Add egg and cream mixture; mix on low speed until just blended.
 Add cheese and chile mixture; mix until just combined.